home about me casting tuition faults and cures fishing courses angling holidays accommodation links contact us

 • It can be used when fishing heavy bugs for Grayling etc to ping your flies upstream when requiring more depth.

-When executing this cast from the right bank, with left hand uppermost, (see single Spey) imagine you are drawing a large capital C prior to forming your D loop and delivering the cast, you will then realise why it is called a circle "C" cast.
+When executing this cast with the double hander from the right bank, with left hand uppermost, (see single Spey) imagine you are drawing a large capital C prior to forming your D loop and delivering the cast, you will then realise why it is called a circle "C" cast.
 Although when fishing from the left bank, (see single Spey) you will actually be drawing an inverted and have your right hand uppermost.
 Either way the C is quite significant when trying to remember this cast.

 Always remember that the rod tip must be returned to it's downstream position (just above the water surface) immediately after the "C" shape has been formed.
-This will afford you a long smooth upstream climbing sweep which you will need to create your D loop prior to delivery of the cast.
+This will afford you a long smooth upstream climbing sweep which you will need to create your D loop prior to the delivery of the cast.

 < Back